vladcudoidem/DefenseDemo/README.md

-# :camera: :boom:
-# Demo Project: Android Screenshot Testing
+# :camera::boom: Demo Project: Android Screenshot Testing

 This project is a demo for my bachelor's thesis defense on Android screenshot testing.
 The tool of choice is Roborazzi.
 Git LFS is used for storing and versioning screenshots.